top of page

 OVERVIEW

-"You can't stop the waves but you can learn how to surf."
+"You can't stop the waves, but you can learn how to surf."

-Jon Kabat-Zinn
+Jon Kabot-Zinn

 MORE INFO

-Existential Psychotherapy helps you to confront and accept the inherent absurdity of existence without despair, create personal meaning and live authentically despite life’s unpredictability, and embrace freedom and responsibility in shaping your own life and finding purpose. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹
+Existential philosophy helps you to confront and accept the inherent absurdity of existence without despair, create personal meaning and live authentically despite life’s unpredictability, and embrace freedom and responsibility in shaping your own life and finding purpose. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

 In more technical terms, the individualized work is heavily influenced by: Humanistic Psychology, Behaviorism, Trauma-Informed Care, Social Psychology, Evolutionary Psychology, and Psychodynamics.
 The work is enhanced with secular philosophies of Existentialism, Zen Buddhism, and Taoism.
 Additional research-based techniques I utilize include: